Compliance tab

 Dialog that lets you sign your own release form entry by providing your legal name, contact information, role in the project, and signature.
 Submitting updates your record in the signer list.

 Downloadable project release form generated after all required signatures are collected.
-The generation is disabled until the signature progress is complete, and the download uses the stored signed PDF link.
+The generation action stays disabled until signature progress is complete, and the download action creates a fresh signed link for the stored PDF.

 Overall 2257 documentation state for a collaborator.
-Typical states include verified and encrypted (documentation on file and validated), or missing (no documentation attached yet).
+Typical states include verified and encrypted when documentation is on file and validated, or missing when no documentation is attached yet.
 When verified, the UI may display a tamper-proof hash and verification public key.

 Optional technical details attached to verified documentation, such as a cryptographic hash and a corresponding public key used to confirm that the record has not been tampered with.

 Action that starts the vAulth verification flow for a collaborator whose 2257 documentation is missing or unverified.
-This flow handles identity checks and document upload outside of the core UI.
+This flow handles identity checks, document upload, and any required 2257 signature authorization outside of the core project UI.

 Boundaries and consent

 Status of the boundaries and consent information for a collaborator.
-Common values include completed (all required questions answered), action required (some steps still pending), or missing (no form submitted).
+Common values include completed when all required questions are answered, action required when some steps are still pending, or missing when no form has been submitted.

 Interactive form that collaborators complete to record their boundaries and consent preferences for the project.
 You complete your own form through your card; you do not fill this on behalf of others.